 Karuta – Japanese card game using ancient poems

-Kyogi Karuta, or competitive Karuta is a unique Japanese card game using ancient poems.
+Kyogi Karuta, or competitive Karuta, is a unique Japanese card game using ancient poems.
 It is an ultimate brain sport of memorization, concentration and speed.
-Beginners can learn in a mini-competitions throughout the day and winners will be awarded!
+Beginners can learn in mini-competitions throughout the day and winners will be awarded!

 Let's Learn Japanese!

 Come and start to learn the Japanese language and practice it, along with calligraphy performances and much more.
 Sponsored by the JCAW Foundation.

 Interact and browse the wares of a local artist that hand crafts Asian and DC themed home accessories such as pillows, coasters, and tea bowls.